 Section 3 Stop Work Order

 a.
-The Town Board for the Town of Hampton hereby grants to the Town’s Code Enforcement Officer, or the applicable Washington County Code Enforcement Officer, the administrative responsibility of immediately terminating any actions in violation of this law by posting a Stop Work Order on the premises wherein the violation has occurred or continues to occur.
+The Town Board for the Town of Hampton hereby grants to the Town’s Code Enforcement Officer, or the applicable Washington County Code Enforcement Officer, or such other individual as the Town Board may from time to time appoint, the administrative responsibility of immediately terminating any actions in violation of this law by posting a Stop Work Order on the premises wherein the violation has occurred or continues to occur.

 b.
 The Stop Work Order shall serve notice to the owner, builder, developer, agent and/or other individual or business on the premises that all such actions specified on the Stop Work Order must be terminated immediately.